 - Slice the capsicum, tomato and brinjal into thin strips of similar length and thickness.
-Chop the chilli or keep it at lengths of 1".
-I keep the chilli long so that it can be easily removed before serving and nobody bites into it.
+Chop the chili or keep it at lengths of 1".
+I keep the chili long so that it can be easily removed before serving and nobody bites into it.

 - Remove the peas from their pods and soak them in a little water, so that they cook without bursting when you add to the curry.
 Slice the brinjal last as they tend to discolour when cut.
 Use a stainless steel knife and sprinkle a little turmeric powder so that the slices do not immediately discolour.

 - Heat oil in a frying pan, add mustard seeds so they sputter.

 Add methi/ fenugreek seeds and sauté for 5 secs so they burst in the hot oil.